ngengecharity/All-America-challenge/README.md

 ## Accessing node/instance in private network via SSH

-A ssh keypair will be created at the root directory of this project and once terraform is done provisioning the above infrastrucure it will output two paramters:
+An ssh keypair will be created at the root directory of this project and once terraform is done provisioning the above infrastrucure it will output two paramters:
 - SSH connection string to access the jumpbox from the internet as shown in **public\_connection\_string** from Outputs above.
 - SSH connection string to access the node (Instance in private subnet) from jumbox within the VPC as shown in **private\_connection\_string** from Outputs Section above